ecoin-finance/assets/README.md

-# Trust Wallet Assets Info
+# ECOIN Wallet Assets Info

 ![Check](https://github.com/trustwallet/assets/workflows/Check/badge.svg)

 ## Overview
-Trust Wallet token repository is a comprehensive, up-to-date collection of information about several thousands (!) of crypto tokens.
+ECOIN Wallet repository is a comprehensive, up-to-date collection of information about several thousands (!) of crypto tokens.

-[Trust Wallet](https://trustwallet.com) uses token logos from this source, alongside a number of other projects.
+[Trust Wallet](https://ecoinwallet.org) uses token logos from this source, alongside a number of other projects.

-The repository contains token info from several blockchains, info on dApps, staking validators, etc.
-For every token a logo and optional additional information is available (such data is not available on-chain).
+The repository contains token info from several blockchains, info on dApps For every token a logo and optional additional information is available (such data is not available on-chain).

 Such a large collection can be maintained only through a community effort, so _feel free to add your token_.